lxc/incus/doc/howto/migrate_from_lxc.md

 (migrate-from-lxc)=
 # How to migrate containers from LXC to Incus

-Incus provides a tool (`lxc-to-lxd`) that you can use to import LXC containers into your Incus server.
+Incus provides a tool (`lxc-to-incus`) that you can use to import LXC containers into your Incus server.
 The LXC containers must exist on the same machine as the Incus server.

 The tool analyzes the LXC containers and migrates both their data and their configuration into new Incus containers.